arbor-sim/arbor/doc/concepts/cable_cell.rst

 Cable cells
 ===========

-An Arbor *cable cell* is a full description of a cell with morphology and cell dynamics, where cell dynamics include ion species and their properties, ion channels, synapses, gap junction sites, stimuli and spike detectors.
+An Arbor *cable cell* is a full :ref:`description <modelcelldesc>` of a cell with morphology and cell dynamics, where cell dynamics include ion species and their properties, ion channels, synapses, gap junction sites, stimuli and spike detectors.
 Arbor cable cells are constructed from a morphology and a label dictionary, and provide a rich interface for specifying the cell's dynamics.

 .. note::
-    The cable cell has more than *one* dedicated page, it has a few more!
+    The cable cell has several dedicated pages!
 This page describes how to build a full description of a cable cell, based on three components that are broken out into their own pages:

-    * :ref:`Morphology descriptions <morph-morphology>`
+    * :ref:`Morphologies <co_morphology>`
-    * :ref:`Label dictionaries <labels-dictionary>`
+    * :ref:`labels <labels>`
     * :ref:`Mechanisms <mechanisms>`

     It can be helpful to consult those pages for some of the sections of this page.